jkempf42/kube-volttron/cluster-config/README.md

 	git clone https://github.com/k8snetworkplumbingwg/multus-cni

-We need to modify the default deployment manifest.
+We need to modify the default deployment manifest for k3s installation.
 [This link](https://gist.github.com/janeczku/ab5139791f28bfba1e0e03cfc2963ecf)
 describes the edits to make in the manifest.
 The manifest can be found in `multus-cni/deployments`.
 Change into the